University Committee List

 Instructionally Related Activities Advisory Committee: Four faculty, nominated by the Academic Senate officers; appointed by the University President for a 2-year term.
 The IRA committee will make recommendations to the President on the level of IRA fees and the allocation of IRA fees.
 (EM 16-002)

 International Programs (Academic Council For): One faculty member by the chair of the Academic Senate upon consultation with the Provost and the Director of International Studies.
 Council plays a significant leadership role in our pan-collegial efforts to internationalize the University and its curriculum.

 Legislative Affairs Council (Associated Students): One faculty member, 1 year appt., renewable.
 The Legislative Affairs Council is chaired by the AS Director of Legislative Affairs.
 This council is responsible for keeping the student body informed of all legislative action which affects students, empowers students to vote by coordinating a campus-based voter registration each semester there is an election, as well as hosting various forums of a political nature.

-Public Safety Committee (University): One faculty member, 3 year appt.
+Public Safety Committee (University): Two faculty members, 2 year appt.
 Promotes the cause of safety throughout the university and to increase awareness of safety conditions and programs among all members of the university community.
 (EM 05-07)